-Theatre Arts: Acting and Technology for Television/Film/Video
+Theatre Arts: Acting and Technology for Television/Film/Video Grades 9-12 One credit/One year Prerequisite(s): None

 Acting and Technology for Television/Film/Video involves the student in a study of the various roles, concepts, and skills associated with creating television, radio, and film multi-media productions.
 Students are involved in all aspects of production including acting, scriptwriting, filming techniques, editing, digital technology, sound, lighting, and marketing.